sayakdattagupta/librexam/README.md

 ## Features

-- Test browsing (indexed repos)
+- Test browsing (indexed repos) - all repos tagged with 'librexam-test' are indexed automatically.
 - Ability to manage multiple tests (paused or submitted)
-- Supports SMCQ, MMCQ and Numerical questions
+- Supports SMCQ, MMCQ and Numerical questions.
-- Supports marking questions for review
+- Supports marking questions for review.
-- Ability to load images for questions
+- Ability to load images for questions and/or their solutions.
-- KaTeX support
+- KaTeX/Math support.
-- A dark theme/light theme toggle
+- A dark theme/light theme toggle.
-- A rudimentary results page
+- A rudimentary results page.

 ### To be done

-- A more advanced results page
+- A more advanced results/stats page.
-- Ability to track user stats
+- Ability to track user stats across multiple tests.
-- A better UI (....)
-- Code optimization
+- Ironing out bugs and optimizing code.
 - A functioning WYSIWYG test maker _(maybe...)_
 - Bundling tests into zips, along with their images _(maybe...)_
-- Audio support
+- Audio support.
+- Expansions into "quizzing" territory - user-hosted gameroooms like Kahoot! _(maybe...)_

 ## Contribution